 Rental Car Cons

->

-> - Driving in Honolulu is like driving in any other city – there’s busy traffic, one-way streets, multiple lanes, etc. You’ll definitely need a good map and do some route planning before you head out on the road.
+- Driving in Honolulu is like driving in any other city – there’s busy traffic, one-way streets, multiple lanes, etc. You’ll definitely need a good map and/or a GPS navigation system, and do some route planning before you head out on the road.
 Navigating can add a bit more stress as compared to just hoping on a tour bus.

-> - Bear in mind, that gas prices are a bit higher in Hawaii as compared to the US mainland.
+- Bear in mind, that gas prices are a bit higher in Hawaii as compared to the US mainland.
 Just from my experience, I’d estimate that gas costs about 10% higher in Hawaii.

 - Using public transport is better for the environment.